 The section handles the different communication accounts in the system, in here you are going to be able to configure all the email accounts you want to have in the system for incoming and outgoing emails.
 All the accounts already configured in the system will be displayed after you click on “Accounts”, you can edit them by clicking in “Edit” or get all messages manually with the button “Get”.

-Click on “Next” button and all the details needed to connect MINT Service Desk with the account will be displayed and you need to fill them, the fields: “User name”, “Password”, “Send server address”, “Send server port”, “Send require SSL”, ”Receive protocol”, “Receive server address”, “Receive server port” and “Receive require SSL” will need the proper information, remember to save the changes once you finish.
+Click on “Next” button and all the details needed to connect MINT Service Desk with the account will be displayed and you need to fill them, the fields: “User name”, “Password”, “Send server address”, “Send server port”, “Security” (for choosing type of encryption), ”Receive protocol”, “Receive server address”, “Receive server port” and “Security” will need the proper information.
+Remember to save the changes once you finish.

 The details on the configuration of filters are down below, select the “Ticket Element”, “Operation Type”, “Match Case” and type the “Element Value”.
-The “Ticket Element” is the part of the email you want to filter from, the “Operation Type” includes options to get the match and fit of your filters like: “Contains”, “StartsWith”, “EndsWith”, “IsEqual” and “MatchPattern”.
-Finally, “Element Value” is the field where you have to put what value exactly you want to match, remember to save your changes after you finish the configuration.
+The “Ticket Element” is the part of the email you want to filter from.
+The “Operation Type” includes options to get the match and fit of your filters like: “Contains”, “StartsWith”, “EndsWith”, “IsEqual” and “MatchPattern”.
+Finally, “Element Value” is the field where you have to put what value exactly you want to match.
+As always remember to save your changes after you finish the configuration.

 Whole messages acitivity your email boxes will be displayed in this section.
 This means that the messages downloaded from the email boxes in the system after fetching will be displayed.
 Activities like if the message was sent to a ticket or there was an error or other you will be able to see them in this section.